 I used peyote stitch in black and white to make the diamond pattern, then strung it with more seed beads and some black-white druks.
 I ended up making the beaded tube way too big, and before I could string everything, I had to go back and cinch up the ends with picots and circular peyote.

-And since we had absolutely no Joker-like clothes for my husband to dress up in - and no desire to go across town to Value Village at this time of year - I was happy to have the extra accessory.
-We decided that as adults, we could get away with just painting our faces.
-Batman got dressed up from head-to-toe and had a blast!
+We decided that as adults, we could get away with just painting our faces, so I was happy to have the extra accessory.
 My new mask totally made the costume come together, and I can't wait to wear it and the necklace again next year.

 Copyright 2010 Inspirational Beading, Nokturnel Eclipse,